We must add to our heritage or lose it. –George Orwell

 The Writers' Residency: In July, five writers are invited to Pittsfield to live and work.
 Residents receive a $900 stipend, travel reimbursement, a private room in a house shared with the other residents, and exclusive use of one of the Mastheads studios.

-Research Initiatives: Along with select events throughout the year, we produce city-wide humanities programming to complement our July Writers' Residency, including public lectures, community conversations, and literary readings, with a new theme each summer.
+The Lecture Series: Along with select events throughout the year, we produce city-wide humanities programming to complement our July Writers' Residency, including public lectures, community conversations, and literary readings, with a new theme each summer.
 We assemble and publish The Mastheads Reader, a carefully curated collection of writing by Pittsfield authors, complete with an introduction and scholarly apparatus, to pair with the July programming.

 Educational Programming: During the school year, The Mastheads operates its poetry-in-schools program, Fireside, in Pittsfield Public Schools.
 Students compose original poetry, and each ten-week course culminates in an anthology of student work and a community reading.